vuelee0/nosql-social-network-api/README.md

-# Tech Blog
+# NoSQL Social Network API

 ## Description
-AS A developer who writes about tech
+AS A social media startup
-I WANT a CMS-style blog site
-SO THAT I can publish articles, blog posts, and my thoughts and opinions
+I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data

 ## Tools and Languages